The cost to build a single-family home can vary widely in quality and the quality of construction is a major cost variable.

 Their traditional house plans (Don Gardner plans) feature open floor plans in various sizes from 1600 - 5000 square feet.”

-I ran a cost to build estimate for this home plan for Pittsfield, MA 01201 (is that west enough?) with brick veneer and an unfinished basement and came up with a total cost to build of,$319,147 (including a General Contractor’s markup of $38,596) or $ 141 per sq ft of heated living area.
+I ran a cost to build estimate for this home plan for Pittsfield, MA 01201 with brick veneer and an unfinished basement and came up with a total cost to build of, $463,174 (including a General Contractor’s markup of $52,878) or $ 204 per sq ft of heated living area.
+Total heated area of the main structure is 2,261 sq ft.

-Except for the brick veneer (Quality Class # 2) and the unfinished basement (quality Class # 5 or better), I used the quality class # 6 throughout (Minimum Standard Quality) for all the other categories,
+Except for the brick veneer exterior finish (Quality Class # 2) and the unfinished basement (quality Class # 5 or better), I used the quality class # 3 throughout (Best Standard Quality) for all the other categories.